 - You can restrict operator access to functions within a program using passwords (configured using the Password Definition program).
 When defined, the password must be entered before you can access the function.

 - You can restrict access to the eSignature transactions within a program at operator, group, role or company level (configured using the eSignature Setup program).
+You can restrict access to the eSignature transactions within a program at operator, group, role or company level (configured using the Electronic Signature Configuration Setup program).
 Electronic Signatures provide security access, transaction logging and event triggering that gives you greater control over your system changes.

 - You can restrict operator access to programs by assigning them to groups and applying access control against the group (configured using the Operator Groups program).